FINNGEN/autoreporting/README.md

 python3 Scripts/compare.py variant_file.tsv --compare-style gwascatalog --gwascatalog-pval 5e-8 --raport-out output_raport.tsv
 ```
 Additional flags, such as `--check-for-ld`, can be used to check if the summary statistics are in ld with the variants, and to report them if they are.

+A more detailed description of the script:
+__Input__:
+compare_fname: genome-wide significant variants that are filtered & grouped by gws_fetch.py and annotated by annotate<span></span>.py.
+ld_panel_path (optional): a plink .bed-file, without the suffix, that will be used by LDstore to calculate linkage disequilibrium between genome-wide significant variants and variants from other summary statistics (or GWAScatalog).
+summary_fpath: a number of summary statistics that will be used for comparison with genome-wide significant variants by the script.
+Must be in build 38.
+__Output__:
+raport_out: a tsv raport of the variants, with each variant on its own row.
+If the variant has been reported in earlier studies, the phenotype and p-value for that study is announced.
+Variants that are novel are also raported.
+In case a variant associates with multiple phenotypes, all of these are reported on their own rows.

+__Script function__:
+The comparison script takes in a filtered and annotated variant tsv file, and raports if those variants have been announced in earlier studies.
+In case GWAScatalog is used, the script forms chromosome &  basepair ranges, such as 1:200000-300000 for 1st chromosome and all variants through 200000 to 300000, and the GWAScatalog summary statistic API is then queried for all hits inside this range that have a p-value under a designated p-value treshold.
+In case of external summary statistic files, the variants are just combined from these files.
+The filtered and aannotated FINNGEN summary statistic variants are then compared against this group of variants, and for each variant all exact matches are reported.
+Optionally, genome-wide significant variants are also tested for ld with these variants for earlier studies, and variants for which the ld value is larger than `--ld-treshold` value are reported.